Klein Family School of Communications Design

 You know the popular catchphrase too much information?
 (I get that a lot.)
 Recently, I've come to associate this notion—that we typically shouldn't utter the utterly personal in casual conversation, especially at length—with the process of putting down on paper early-stage fictional and nonfictional material.
 Finding the elusive subject, naming it.
 Both as a teacher and as a novelist, I am interested in writing because writing, when we do it regularly, enables us to release the chaotic and complex information buzzing about our brains (and our bodies) and occasionally to decode and transform such difficult data into highly imaginative concrete work.

-Betsy Boyd's fiction has been published most recently in Sententia, Shenandoah and Verb: An Audioquarterly.
+Betsy Boyd's fiction has been published most recently at Eclectica and Loch Raven Review, and in Sententia, Shenandoah and Verb: An Audioquarterly.
 She is the recipient of a Maryland State Arts Council award, an Elliot Coleman Writing Fellowship, a James A. Michener Fellowship and residencies through Fundación Valparaíso, the Alfred and Trafford Klots International Program for Artists and the Kimmel Harding Nelson Center for the Arts.
 Her short story "Scarecrow" received a Pushcart Prize.

 Listen to her read an excerpt from "Scarecrow" on WYPR's The Signal.
-Read her latest creative nonfiction at The Huffington Post and her new microfiction, published alongside several other UB contributors at One Image: One Hundred Voices.
+Read her latest creative nonfiction at The Huffington Post and her short story "A Case of the Mondays," published at Eclectica.
 Check out "My Real Life Modern Family," the creative nonfiction series she edits at Baltimore Fishbowl.
+Betsy serves as editor-in-chief of Baltimore STYLE Magazine.